-Additional highlights this month include the Nihonmachi Street Fair, Eat Drink SF, and SF Giants Baseball.
-Other top events include Film Night in the Park, Pistahan Parade & Festival, and the Origami Festival.
+Additional highlights this month include the Nihonmachi Street Fair, Pistahan Parade & Festival, and SF Giants Baseball.

 One of the best things to do in San Francisco in August is to head out on the water.
 You will find more than a dozen cruises leaving Fisherman's Wharf each day.

 The most popular is the 60-minute Bay Cruise.
 It leaves several times a day from Fisherman's Wharf and takes you past the Palace of Fine Arts, under the Golden Gate Bridge, and around Alcatraz.
 On board, you can listen to narration about San Francisco and its attractions as you cruise along.
-You can also click here to find tickets to this cruise in August at up to 50% off on Goldstar.
+Find tickets for this cruise.

 The Champagne and Mimosa cruise is perfect for those wanting a relaxing 2-hour trip on the water.
 You cruise around the bay as you enjoy two drinks (Champagne, mimosas, beer, white wine, soda, or water).
-At 11am, you will raise your glass for a toast under the Golden Gate Bridge.
+At 11 am, you will raise your glass for a toast under the Golden Gate Bridge.
 It leaves from Pier 39.
-This one also has tickets at a discount on Goldstar.
+Find more details here.

 This month, I also recommend checking out the 90-minute Sailing Cruise on the Privateer.
 This small group cruise (only 30 passengers allowed on board) offers you a close up look at SF's top waterfront attractions.
 It also goes under the Golden Gate Bridge, past Alcatraz, and by the Bay Bridge.
-Click here to go directly to the discounts on Goldstar for this cruise.
+Click here to find tickets for this cruise.

 You will also find several fun and unique tours every day in San Francisco.
 They offer you the chance to see even more of our gorgeous city by the bay.